Clinical Governance: The Driving Force Behind Safe Healthcare Innovation

 What is clinical governance?

-A systematic approach to maintaining and improving quality in healthcare by defining standards, managing risk, monitoring performance and embedding learning.
+A systematic approach to maintaining and enhancing quality in healthcare by setting standards, managing risks, monitoring performance, and promoting learning.

 How does governance drive innovation?

-By creating a clear, proportionate pathway—baseline safety (DTAC), evidence expectations (NICE ESF), incident learning (PSIRF), and regulatory clarity (MHRA)—so teams can pilot and scale new technologies safely.
+By establishing a clear, balanced framework—baseline safety (DTAC), evidence expectations (NICE ESF), incident learning (PSIRF), and regulatory clarity (MHRA)—enabling teams to safely pilot and expand new technologies.

-PSIRF, DTAC, the CQC single assessment framework, NICE’s Evidence Standards Framework and MHRA guidance for software/AI as a medical device.
+PSIRF, DTAC, the CQC quality assessment framework, NICE’s Evidence Standards Framework, and MHRA guidance for software/AI as medical devices.

-Do all digital tools count as medical devices?
+Do all digital tools qualify as medical devices?

-No. It depends on intended use and functionality.
-Where a tool performs medical purposes such as diagnosis or decision support, it may be regulated, requiring device‑level controls.
+No. It depends on the intended use and capabilities.
+If a tool performs medical tasks such as diagnosis or decision support, it may be regulated, necessitating device-level controls.

-How can we speed up approvals without cutting corners?
+How can we expedite approvals without compromising standards?

-Run weekly triage, use standardised DTAC packs, define evidence by risk via NICE ESF, and maintain a live clinical safety case with clear decision rights.
+Conduct weekly triage, use standardized DTAC packs, define evidence by risk through NICE ESF, and maintain an active clinical safety case with clear decision authorities.

-Innovation sticks when patients are safer and outcomes improve.
-Clinical governance is the operating system that makes that happen.
-By defining how risks are managed, evidence is gathered and accountability is shared, governance turns promising ideas, especially digital and AI tools, into reliable, scalable care.
+Innovation takes hold when patient safety is enhanced and outcomes are improved.
+Clinical governance is the framework that makes this a reality.
+By determining how risks are managed, evidence is compiled, and accountability is shared, governance transforms promising ideas, particularly digital and AI tools, into reliable, scalable care solutions.

 Why this matters now

-Over the last few years the NHS has sharpened its governance landscape for digital health.
-The Patient Safety Incident Response Framework (PSIRF) embeds learning from incidents across providers.
-The Digital Technology Assessment Criteria (DTAC) sets a baseline for clinical safety, data protection, cybersecurity, interoperability, and usability/accessibility when procuring digital tools.
-The CQC single assessment framework maps quality statements across the five key questions (safe, effective, caring, responsive, well‑led).
-NICE’s Evidence Standards Framework (ESF) helps decision‑makers judge whether a digital health technology has the right clinical and economic evidence.
-And the MHRA’s guidance on software and AI as a medical device clarifies when software is regulated and what manufacturers and adopters must do.
-Together, these give leaders the confidence to pilot and scale innovation without compromising safety.
+In recent years, Canada's healthcare system has fine-tuned its governance landscape for digital health.
+The Patient Safety Incident Response Framework (PSIRF) enables learning from incidents across providers.
+The Digital Technology Assessment Criteria (DTAC) sets a standard for clinical safety, data protection, cybersecurity, interoperability, and usability/accessibility when acquiring digital tools.
+The CQC quality assessment framework maps quality benchmarks across the five key questions (safe, effective, caring, responsive, well-led).
+NICE’s Evidence Standards Framework (ESF) aids decision-makers in assessing whether digital health technologies meet the necessary clinical and economic criteria.
+Additionally, the MHRA’s guidance on software and AI as medical devices delineates when software comes under regulation and the requirements for manufacturers and adopters.
+Together, these components equip leaders with the assurance needed to trial and expand innovation without compromising safety.

 Key benefits

 • Consistency.
-A defined governance model standardises how new technologies are assessed, deployed and evaluated, reducing practice variation.
+A well-defined governance model standardizes how new technologies are evaluated, implemented, and reviewed, minimizing practice variations.

 • Speed with safety.
-Clear entry criteria (e.g., DTAC) and incident‑learning systems (PSIRF) shorten time from idea to impact while controlling risk.
+Clear entry standards (e.g., DTAC) and systems for learning from incidents (PSIRF) decrease the time from idea to impact while managing risk.

-• Better outcomes.
-Evidence expectations (NICE ESF) keep projects focused on measurable improvements in patient safety, quality and experience.
+• Improved outcomes.
+Evident expectations (NICE ESF) keep initiatives centered on measurable improvements in patient safety, quality, and experience.

 • Accountability and trust.
-CQC’s quality statements and MHRA oversight clarify responsibilities, increasing transparency for boards, clinicians and the public.
+CQC’s quality standards and MHRA oversight elucidate responsibilities, enhancing transparency for boards, clinicians, and the public.

-Think of governance as a pathway rather than a gate.
-A modern governance framework:
+Think of governance as a pathway, not a barrier.
+A modern governance system:

-1. Sets baseline safety and compliance.
-Before adoption, verify clinical safety hazards (e.g., DCB0129/DCB0160 where applicable), DPIA, cybersecurity posture and usability/accessibility.
-DTAC provides a practical checklist for this.
+1. Establishes baseline safety and compliance.
+Before adoption, confirm clinical safety hazards, Data Protection Impact Assessment, cybersecurity posture, and usability/accessibility.
+DTAC offers a practical checklist for this.

 2. Aligns evidence to risk.
-Use NICE ESF to set proportionate evidence requirements.
-Low‑risk tools may require usability and outcomes monitoring; higher‑risk clinical decision support may need comparative studies and robust real‑world evidence.
+Use NICE ESF to tailor evidence requirements.
+Low-risk tools may require usability and outcomes monitoring, whereas higher-risk clinical decision supports may need comparative studies and substantial real-world evidence.

 3. Defines decision rights.
-Clarity on who can approve pilots, who holds the clinical safety case, and how exceptions are handled prevents stalls.
+Clarity over who can approve pilots, who manages the clinical safety case, and how exceptions are handled prevents delays.

-4. Builds learning loops.
-PSIRF promotes compassionate engagement and system‑level learning from safety incidents.
-Pair this with regular audits and safety reviews.
+4. Develops learning loops.
+PSIRF supports compassionate engagement and system-level learning from safety episodes.
+Pair this with routine audits and safety reviews.

-5. Connects to regulation.
-Where software functions as a medical device, align vendor declarations and technical files with MHRA expectations; confirm intended use and classification early.
+5. Links to regulation.
+When software operates as a medical device, align vendor declarations and technical files with MHRA expectations and confirm intended use and classification early.

 6. Ensures readiness to scale.
-The CQC’s quality statements help organisations evidence ‘well‑led’ innovation, from governance papers to patient involvement and measurable outcomes.
+CQC’s quality statements assist organizations in demonstrating ‘well-led’ innovation, from governance documents to patient involvement and measurable results.

 Practical steps to put this into action

-Create a one‑page blueprint covering scope (what tech), roles (SRO, Caldicott Guardian, Clinical Safety Officer), processes (risk triage, approvals, safety case), and artefacts (DPIA, hazard log, benefits plan).
-Align it with your ICS or trust committees and clinical safety policies.
+Create a concise blueprint detailing scope (what tech), roles (Senior Responsible Owner, Caldicott Guardian, Clinical Safety Officer), processes (risk assessment, approvals, safety cases), and artefacts (Data Protection Impact Assessment, hazard log, benefits plan).
+Align this with your local health authority or trust committees and clinical safety policies.

-Use DTAC as a minimum‑bar checklist for all digital technologies.
-Require vendors to submit a current DTAC pack with evidence for clinical safety (e.g., DCB0129), data protection, cybersecurity, interoperability (standards like FHIR), and usability/accessibility (WCAG).
-Where gaps exist, set time‑bound conditions before go‑live.
+Implement DTAC as a baseline checklist for all digital technologies.
+Require vendors to present a current DTAC pack with evidence for clinical safety, data protection, cybersecurity, interoperability, and usability/accessibility.
+Where gaps exist, set timeline-bound conditions before launch.

-Define the evidence level by risk and function.
-For behaviour‑change apps, gather usage analytics, patient‑reported outcomes and qualitative feedback.
-For decision support, run structured evaluations—A/B testing, stepped‑wedge or pragmatic trials—and agree outcome measures (e.g., time to diagnosis, avoided admissions).
-Pre‑register your evaluation where feasible.
+Define the evidence requirement by risk and function.
+For behaviour-change apps, gather usage analytics, patient-reported outcomes, and qualitative feedback.
+For decision support tools, conduct structured evaluations—A/B testing, stepped-wedge, or pragmatic trials—and select outcome measures (e.g., time to diagnosis, avoided admissions).
+Register your evaluation when practicable.

-Appoint a Clinical Safety Officer and maintain the safety case through design, pilot and scale.
-Keep the hazard log live.
-Where AI is used, document data provenance, validation sets, model monitoring and bias mitigations.
-Agree trigger thresholds for human override and escalation.
+Appoint a Clinical Safety Officer to maintain the safety case throughout design, pilot, and scale stages.
+Keep the hazard log active.
+Where AI is involved, document data provenance, validation sets, model monitoring, and bias mitigations.
+Agree on thresholds for human intervention and escalation.

-Map how incidents, near‑misses and user feedback feed into product changes.
-Close the loop with vendor release notes and internal change control.
-Offer compassionate engagement for patients and staff when incidents occur.
-Publish lessons learned at governance committees.
+Map how incidents, near misses, and user feedback translate into product changes.
+Close the loop with vendor release notes and internal change management.
+Offer compassionate engagement for patients and staff when incidents happen.
+Publish lessons learned in governance meetings.

-Evidence how your innovation pipeline supports the five key questions.
-For well‑led, show board oversight and patient involvement; for safe, show safety cases and PSIRF learning; for effective, show outcomes aligned to NICE ESF; for responsive, show equitable access and reasonable adjustments; for caring, show patient experience measures.
+Detail how your innovation pipeline supports the five key questions.
+For well-led, show board oversight and patient involvement; for safe, present safety cases and PSIRF learning; for effective, present results aligned to NICE ESF; for responsive, demonstrate equitable access and reasonable accommodations; for caring, provide patient experience metrics.

-If a product may qualify as a medical device (including AI), document intended use and verify manufacturer classification and conformity assessment route.
-Ensure your role (manufacturer, distributor, user) is clear.
-Retain declarations, vigilance processes and post‑market monitoring plans.
+If a product might qualify as a medical device (including AI), document intended use, and verify manufacturer classification and conformity pathways.
+Ensure clarity on roles (manufacturer, distributor, user).
+Maintain declarations, vigilance processes, and post-market monitoring strategies.

 • Virtual triage in urgent care.
-Use DTAC to pre‑screen solutions; run a 12‑week pilot with NICE‑aligned outcomes (e.g., 4‑hour performance support, re‑attendance rate).
-PSIRF learning informs risk mitigations; CQC evidence shows responsiveness and safety.
+Use DTAC to pre-screen solutions; conduct a 12-week pilot with NICE-aligned results (e.g., support for 4-hour performance, re-attendance rate).
+PSIRF learning aids risk mitigations; CQC evidence showcases responsiveness and safety.

-• AI‑assisted imaging workflow.
-Confirm MHRA status; agree a clinical safety case and human‑in‑the‑loop thresholds.
-Measure turnaround time and report concordance.
-Use PSIRF for incident response and NICE ESF for real‑world evidence planning.
+• AI-assisted imaging workflow.
+Confirm MHRA status; establish a clinical safety case and thresholds for human intervention.
+Measure turnaround time and report coherence.
+Use PSIRF for incident response and NICE ESF for planning real-world evidence.

-• Digital therapeutics for long‑term conditions.
-Classify risk and evidence using NICE ESF; include DPIA, accessibility testing and inclusion metrics.
+• Digital therapeutics for chronic conditions.
+Classify risk and evidence using NICE ESF; include DPIA, accessibility testing, and inclusion metrics.
 Report outcomes to board and patient groups.

 • Time from proposal to pilot approval

-• % of suppliers passing DTAC at first submission
+• % of vendors passing DTAC on first try

-• Incident learning actions completed within 90 days
+• Completion of incident learning actions within 90 days

-• CQC quality statements evidenced in board papers
+• CQC quality statements evidenced in board documentation

-• Treating governance as a gate.
-Make it a pathway with weekly triage and published turnaround times.
+• Viewing governance as a blockade.
+Make it a pathway with weekly triage and transparent turnaround times.

-• Skipping accessibility and inclusion.
-Bake in WCAG, usability testing, and reasonable adjustments for equitable access.
+• Overlooking accessibility and inclusion.
+Incorporate WCAG standards, usability testing, and reasonable adjustments for equitable access.

 • Unclear device status.
-Decide early if software is a medical device; involve MHRA‑aware expertise.
+Decide early if software qualifies as a medical device; engage expertise familiar with MHRA requirements.

-• Thin evidence.
-Set proportionate but meaningful outcomes from day one; use NICE ESF to avoid under‑ or over‑burdening pilots.
+• Insufficient evidence.
+Set balanced, meaningful outcomes from the start; use NICE ESF to avoid under- or over-burdening pilots.

 Summary

-Clinical governance is how innovation becomes safer, faster and sustainable.
-With PSIRF, DTAC, CQC’s single assessment framework, NICE ESF and MHRA guidance, UK providers can scale digital and AI solutions with confidence.
-If you’d like a practical blueprint or help running DTAC and ESF evaluations, Generation Digital can help.
+Clinical governance is the path to safer, faster, and sustainable innovation.
+With PSIRF, DTAC, CQC’s quality assessment framework, NICE ESF, and MHRA guidance, Canadian healthcare providers can scale digital and AI solutions with confidence.
+If you're seeking a practical blueprint or assistance in conducting DTAC and ESF evaluations, Generation Digital is here to help.

 Next Steps

-Ready to operationalise governance for innovation?
-Speak to our team for templates, DTAC support and evaluation design.
+Ready to put governance for innovation into practice?
+Contact our team for templates, DTAC support, and evaluation design assistance.

 FAQ